Spotlight on Generosity

 Although close friends, Barnes and Van Dyke did not merge their Museum involvement until a couple of years ago, after their friendship had deepened and Barnes sprang something of a “honey-do” idea on him.

-“I remember (Museum President) Matt Naylor asking me to meet with him and wanting to know of others who might want to get involved.
+“I remember (Museum and Memorial President) Matt Naylor asking me to meet with him and wanting to know of others who might want to get involved.
 Tom and I were engaged, so I mentioned my conversation with Matt and asked Tom if he would be interested in the two of us getting involved.
 And Tom readily said yes.”

 The result has been a generous commitment to the Museum in terms of time and financial support.
 They serve on the Campaign Cabinet and have made a generous pledge to the Pershing Legacy Society.